IBM/community-automation/ansible/provision-ocp-vmware-ceph-play/readme.md

 # Provision OCP cluster

-This provisioning play is used to create OCP cluster on all cloud (AWS,vsphere, google, and azure).
-This play is wrapper for openshift-hive.
+This provisioning play is used to create OCP  vmware-ipi clusters with rook-ceph installed.
+This play is a replacement for the terraform tf_openshift_4 vmware installations.
+I does everything the tf_openshift_4 vmware installer/uninstaller does but uses the vmware-ipi instead of doing a vmware upi install.
 It passes a request to an OCP cluster that is running the hive operator and contains all of the hive custom resources.
-The role that supports this play is designed with ansibe templates, available samples are AWS and vSphere.
+The role that supports this play is designed with ansibe templates.

-**NOTE:** This play is currently implemented for AWS only.
-The rest of the clouds are open for other to test and implament.

 ## How to use